wenceldelara/Wonder_Friends/README.md

 2. TIMER
 - To start user must first select a category.
 Timer will not work if there is no selected category
 - The set timer cannot be changed and is set to '10 mins and 12 seconds'.
 - If the user ends the timer before it counts down to 00:00 then the prototype will meet the user with consoling words.
-Else if the user cotinues to see it through, the program, will let out a confratulatory remark
+Else if the user continues to see it through, the program will let out a congratulatory remark

 3. TO DO
 - In order to tick things in the to do list, the user must click it in this order: 'Assignment > Shower >Chores'